depub-team/depub.space/README.md

 Upload file to Arweave with ISCN doesn't work in testnet.

+### Cloudflare route rewrite

+Since this project used IPFS as a static file hosting, the NextJS dynamic route is not applicable without backend rendering, we've created a worker on Cloudflare to rewrite the URL request to achieve dynamic route:

+- /[wallet address] -> /users?account=[wallet address]
+- /hashtag/[name] -> /tags?name=[name]

 ### Environment Variables

 Please find the .env.sample under individual package.